tsedio/tsed/docs/docs/controllers.md

 }
 ```

-## Versioning yours API
+## Versioning your API

-As you seen in the previous example, the `mount` attribute is an object that let you to provide the global endpoint for your all controllers under the `controllers` folder.
+As you have seen in the previous example, the `mount` attribute is an object that let you to provide the global endpoint for your all controllers under the `controllers` folder.

 You can add more configuration to mount different endpoint associated to a folder.
-Here an other configuration example:
+Here is another configuration example:
 ```typescript
 import {ServerLoader, ServerSettings} from "ts-express-decorators";
 import Path = require("path");